StioStudio/ideas/My Browser.md

  - Ability to make your own user-scripts and user-styles.
 These are NOT limited to webpages.
 You can make your own components that run these when clicked, holde, double-clicked and etc.
  - APIs.
 You can make your won APIs.
 These can be used in your js or css for the places you want them to be accessible.
  - Shortcuts
  - You can change already made components and stuff.
 You can too use them as template for newer things.
-Example
+Example a user profile popup, for your user.
+You can copy and paste this and make your own little user options.
+ - The only thing that always will NEED
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5ODk2MTUyMDEsMTIyMDU0NDkzMV19
+eyJoaXN0b3J5IjpbLTQ2NDc1MjY4NCwxMjIwNTQ0OTMxXX0=
 -->